mobily-enterprises/jsonreststores/README.md

 A module to create JsonRest stores compatible with Dojo in secods (or minutes, depending how how complex the underlying structure is).

-# Concepts

-I was developing a one-page Ajax application completely based on stores: there is a rich client, and a bunch of stores server-side which comply with the cloudy (excuse my pun) JsonRest specifications.
-I soon realised that creating a store is often a rather complicated process: there are several HTTP methods to _possibly_ implement, and a lot of things to take care of (like permissions, etc.).

-I soon realised that the server side of the story was going to become a bunch of unmaintainable, repeated code.
-I couldn't have it.
-So, JsonRestStores was born.

-Point list:

-* Follows the KISS principle: everything is kept as simple as possible.

-* 100% compliant with [Dojo's JsonRest stores](http://dojotoolkit.org/reference-guide/1.8/dojo/store/JsonRest.html).
-This means for example that if you specify the option `{ overwrite: true }` for your store, the server will handle the if-match and if-none-match headers and will call the right method accordingly.
-Same applies with

-* 100% compliant with Dojo's query format.
-Dojo's `query()` call sends specific fields to the client.
-This module has everything you need so that you can concentrate on your data, rather than interpreting HTTP headers

-* It's well structured: there is a base class, that provides all of the important methods; it works out of the box, returning dummy data.
-The base class is obviously not very useful: Database-specific sub-classes are what developers will use.
-At the moment, the following databases are supported:
-  * Mongodb

-* It uses simpleschema for simple, extendible error checking.

-* It uses OOP patterns neatly using simpledeclare: each store is a javascript constructor which inherits from the database-specific constructor (which inherits itself from a generic, base constructor).

-* DB-specific stores are build with the principle of "sane defaults": without giving them any special parameters, they will "just work" mapping a database collection to a store/schema.

-* The schema is very simple, and there is always one schema per store (although you can obviously re-use a schema variable).
-Schemas are respinsible of 1) Casting input fields to their right type.
-This means that a field marked as "number" will be cast to a JS number 2) Trimming and input validation.
-Each type offers a bunch of helper functions.
-You can also define a schema-wide validate() function.

-* Schemas and stores are _flat_.
-No, no nested documents within documents (KISS, remember?).
-While your database might (and probably will) have nested arrays etc., complex structures, etc., in JsonRestStores here is only one level.
-So you might have a store that only returns the top level of information in your mongoDb document, and then another store that fetches data from the same collection, but only returning specific sub-documents.
-The reasons:
-  * Stores are built on top of HTTP.
-In HTTP, forms don't have nested values (except for arrays, created if you have several variables going with by the same name)
-  * When there is a problem, the server responds with a field name, and an error message.
-Easy.
-Try that with nested data structures, and email me when you are done (successfully).
-  * It's best to keep things simple -- very simple.
-If you are submitting complex, highly structured data often between your client and your server, you might want to check if it's beneficial to break everything up.

 # Implementing a store